Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Introduction

 The key novelty of this paper is the introduction of a discrete Poincar\'e-type inequality, based on the \emph{almost mass conservation} of the error equations of the numerical scheme.
 This offers a new tool in analyzing this and similar equations by BDF fully discrete energy estimates and eliminates the dependence on the anti-symmetric structure of the arguments in \cite{BullerjahnKovacs2024}.
-It is therefore to be expected that these techniques can be transferred to other similar equations, satisfying an energy dissipation and a mass conservation, such as Allen--Cahn and Cahn--Hilliard equations in stationary domains with classical boundary conditions, see \cite{AllenCahn1979}, respectively \cite{CahnHilliard1958}, or the same PDEs on evolving surfaces, see \cite{OlshanskiiXuYushutin2021}, respectively \cite{CaetanoElliott2021}.
-We illustrate this by applying the strategy of proof to the Cahn--Hilliard equation on evolving surfaces and deriving optimal-order error estimates for the fully discrete numerical scheme.
-Comparable results were obtained in \cite{ElliottSales2024}, \cite{ElliottSales2024B}, where the authors derived optimal-order error estimates for an evolving surface finite element scheme and an explicit backward Euler time-discretization, for a smooth potential with polynomial growth, respectively logarithmic potential.
-In contrast to these results we are able to show optimal-order error estimates for backward difference formula up to order $5$, with an locally Lipschitz continuous potential, and even super-convergence in the $H^1$-norm when comparing with the interpolation of the exact solution.
+It is therefore to be expected that these techniques can be transferred to other similar equations, such as Allen--Cahn and Cahn--Hilliard equations in stationary domains with classical boundary conditions, see \cite{AllenCahn1979}, respectively \cite{CahnHilliard1958}, or the same PDEs on evolving surfaces, see \cite{OlshanskiiXuYushutin2021}, respectively \cite{CaetanoElliott2021}.
+We demonstrate this by applying the strategy of proof to the Cahn--Hilliard equation on evolving surfaces, proving optimal-order error estimates for the fully discrete numerical scheme.
+Comparable results were obtained in \cite{ElliottSales2024}, \cite{ElliottSales2024B}, where the authors derived optimal-order error estimates for an evolving surface finite element scheme and a fully implicit backward Euler time-discretization, for a smooth potential with polynomial growth, respectively logarithmic potential.
+In contrast to these results we are able to show optimal-order error estimates for backward difference formula up to order $5$, with a potential only satisfying local Lipschitz continuity for up to three of its derivatives, and even super-convergence in the $H^1$-norm when comparing with the Ritz map of the exact solution.